chariotai/chariot-node/README.md

 ```

 # Streaming conversations
-You can use the `streamConversation()` helper to read the server-sent event stream from the Chariot API:
+You can use `streamConversation()` to read the server-sent event stream from the Chariot API:

 ```javascript
 import { Chariot } from 'chariotai';